ckchow45/DDPM_TS_Search/README.md

 # GenAI_TS_Search
 Repository of code for my MSC Applied Bioinformatics research project on developing a generative Denoising Diffusion Probabilistic Model (DDPM) to help transition state searches in discrete path sampling

+## Data Processing

+Data was initially processed by converting the databases of minima and transition states into a graph before using Djikstra's path finding algorithm to construct discrete paths.
+Code for this can be found on the main branch as "path_generation.py"

 ## The 3 models
 3 different models were made, with each kept on separate branches